PROCEDURE RS2020 COLLECTION OF LOCKER ROOM FACILITIES FEES AND CHARGES

 For questions or additional details, please contact the Senior Director of Campus Recreation.

-To request changes to this procedure, please contact the Office of Systems & Procedures by submitting a GURU Technical Support Request form.
+To request changes to this procedure, please contact the Policy and Procedure Office by submitting a Technical Support Request form.

 CROSS REFERENCES